VivianVKJ/LeetCode/Note-for-Algorithms.md

     public V get(Object key)
     /* Returns the value to which the specified key is mapped,   * or null if this map contains no mapping for the key.
      */
+    public Set getOrDefault(Object key,Object defaultValue)
+    /* Returns the value to which the specified key is mapped, or defaultValue if this map contains no mapping for the key. */
     ```

 ## DFS ##